talonvoice/noise/noises.md

 - Purse your lips
 - Suck in air

-### Glottals
+### Uh
 - Keep your mouth and lips relaxed
-- Force air from your diaphram, like saying the "uh" from "uh oh"
+- Force air from your diaphram, like saying the 'uh' from 'uh oh'

+### Oh
+- Keep your mouth and lips relaxed
-- Now push your lips forward and try the "oh" from "uh oh"
+- Force air from your diaphram and push your lips forward, like saying the 'oh' from 'uh oh'

 ### High Fart
 - Stick your tongue out past your teeth, between your lips